poomnupong/azure-networking/001-skytap-networking-overview/readme.md

     az network public-ip list --resource-group $RGNAME --query="[].{name:name,ip:ipAddress}" --output=table
     ```

-    VERIFY: At this point you will be able to SSH into the VM and ping the VM in Skytap.
+    At this point you will be able to ping and SSH into the VM in Skytap environment

     ``` bash
     # from test test by ping